Victoria Beckham Collabs With Mango For A Celebratory Capsule Collection

 AdvertisementADVERTISEMENT

-In addition to apparel — made up of “deconstructed silhouettes” and “closet staples with a new and contemporary perspective” — the collaboration will include handbags, jewelry, and shoes.
+In addition to apparel — made up of “deconstructed silhouettes” and “closet staples with a new and contemporary perspective” — the collaboration will include handbags, jewellery, and shoes.